Lilie Chouliaraki: Publications

 Her publications include Discourse in Late Modernity (1999), The Spectatorship of Suffering (2006), The Soft Power of War (2008), Media, Organizations, Identity (2009), Self-mediation.
-New Media, Citizenship and Civic Selves (2012) and The Ironic Spectator: Solidarity in the Age of Post-humanitarianism (2013) and The Digital Border: Migration, Technology, Power (2022).
+New Media, Citizenship and Civic Selves (2012), The Ironic Spectator: Solidarity in the Age of Post-humanitarianism (2013), The Routledge Handbook of Humanitarian Communication (2022), The Digital Border: Migration, Technology, Power (2022) and Wronged: The Weaponization of Victimhood (2024).

 In addition, she has published more than sixty articles in peer-reviewed journals and edited volumes.
 Her work is widely cited and has been published in French, Italian, Portuguese, Polish, Danish, Greek and Chinese.